yoshidayasutaka/mcp/src/cfn-mcp-server/README.md

 - "Configure CloudWatch alarms for all production resources"
 - "Implement cross-region replication for critical S3 buckets"
 - "Show me the schema for AWS::Lambda::Function"
+- "Create a template for all the resources we created and modified"

 ## Resource Type support
 Resources which are supported by this MCP and the supported operations can be found here: https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/supported-resources.html